 Note that there are no debt categories in here.
 If you’re in debt, you shouldn’t retire.
 Debt is a pernicious cancer that will eat away at your assets, and if you have debt when you retire, you’re taking away the best method you have to beat away debt – earning more money.
 You will want to eliminate all unnecessary expenses before you retire, and debt is most certainly an unnecessary expense.
 After all, once you’re done, you really don’t want to have to go back to work later because you’ve found that you’re going to run out of money.
 That’s deflating to your morale, and good planning beforehand can help avoid that scenario.

-Remember, we’re going to estimate these expenses as if we had to start paying them today.
+Remember, we’re going to estimate these expenses as if we had to start paying for Knee-High today.
 After we do this exercise, we’ll talk about how to account for the costs of inflation.
 Feel free to change the categories as you see fit.
 The only two categories which you should include are the first two, as they are calculated differently in the worksheet.

 |Expense Category||Amount Per Month|